 Tackling inactivity through dance

 The government’s latest strategy Sporting Future: A new strategy for an active nation is focussed on getting people physically active to improve health and social outcomes.
 It has defined physical activity as: sports, dance, walking and cycling and this represents a major opportunity for the dance sector to contribute to this national priority.
-The aim is to get the nation physically active and meet social outcomes through sport and dance.
+The aim is to get the nation physically active and meet health and social outcomes through sport and dance.

 The five outcomes in the new Department for Culture, Media & Sport’s Sporting Future strategy are: